3Ts (Trauma, Teaching and Tertiary care) redevelopment project at the Royal Sussex County site, Brighton

 Stage 1 of the redevelopment includes a new Welcome Space, running the entire length of the building.
 The will provide ample space for everyone and a high quality retail outlet.
 The Welcome Space will be accessible from the main road outside the hospital and from the new car park under the building.

 The redevelopment is taking the front half of the hospital from the 19th to 21st Century in a decade.
-We are at an exciting time, there is about a year to go until Stage 1 of the redevelopment is complete.
+We are at an exciting time, there is about six months to go until Stage 1 of the redevelopment is complete.

 Stage 1 Building

 The Stage 1 Building stands on the south-east quarter of the Royal Sussex County Hospital site.
-It is the first of the two new buildings that the 3Ts Redevelopment will provide.
+It is the first of the two new clinical buildings that the 3Ts Redevelopment will provide.
+Work on it is nearing completion.
+It will be handed over to us before the end of the year and will start taking patient services early in 2023.

 The helideck has been built on top of the Thomas Kemp Tower in the middle of the hospital site.
 It will allow the most severely injured and unwell patients to be brought directly to the hospital by air ambulance.
 Currently they land in East Brighton Park and patients are transferred by road ambulance to the hospital.

-We are commissioning the helideck and the support facilities underneath it.
-Once this and the important maintenance work are complete, the CAA will be asked to approve the helideck for operational use.
-This process will include trial landings on the deck.
+We are carrying out enabling and safety works around the helideck that include commissioning the helideck and the support facilities beneath it.
+Once these works are complete the Civil Aviation Authority will be asked to approve the helideck for operational use.
+This will include trial landings on the deck.

 Key benefits of the redevelopment